azat-co/practicalnode/chapter11/chapter11.md

 		$ git remote show

-6. Deploy the code to Heroku with
+6. Deploy the code to Heroku with:

 		$ git push heroku master

 	Terminal logs should tell you whether the deployment went smoothly (i.e., succeeded).
 If you have a different branch you’d like to use, you can use `$ git push heroku branch_name`, just like you would do with any other Git destination (e.g., GitHub).

-7. To open the app in your default browser, type
+7. To open the app in your default browser, type:

 		$ heroku open

 	or just go to the URL of your app and type something like: http://yourappname-NNNN.herokuapp.com.

-8. To look at the Heroku logs for this app, type
+8. To look at the Heroku logs for this app, type:

 		$ heroku logs